 - Get a Pet: Pets are great companions and have been shown to reduce stress and feelings of loneliness.
 Dogs, in particular, are great for helping to get elderly people out of the house and exercising.
 If they are less mobile and unable to get out of the house, a cat may be more appropriate as they require less care than a dog would.

-- Contact a Designated Charity or Organisation: There are a range of charities and organisations operating within the UK that are dedicated to combating loneliness in elderly people.
-Services include chat lines which allow elderly people to speak to a friendly voice when they are feeling down or visits from volunteers for those without friends or family close by.
+- Contact a Designated Charity or Organisation: There is a range of charities and organisations operating within the UK that are dedicated to combating loneliness in elderly people.
+Services include chat lines that allow elderly people to speak to a friendly voice when they are feeling down or visits from volunteers for those without friends or family close by.